vvscode/docs/docs/tutorials/building-an-nps-sms-system-with-sinch-and-delighted.md

 ![rentnumber.png](https://files.readme.io/47e3aa3-rentnumber.png)

-Choose you app - or create one and click on the little pen - add the number you just rented to the app, and confugure the callback URL.
-The callback URL’s where we post incoming messages, and you can read more about that in [the documentation](doc:smsmessagingcallbackapi).
+Choose your app - or create one and click on the little pen - add the number you just rented to the app, and configure the callback URL.
+The callback URL is where Sinch is going to post incoming messages, and you can read more about that in [the documentation](doc:sms-rest-callback).

-### CODE\!
+### CODE!

 Finally, some code.
 In your web API project, add a class in your Models folder and call it **SMSCallbackModel.cs**.
 SMS are pretty simple compared to Calling callbacks - the SMS is delivered and there’s no response required.